msyvr/resources---on-deploying-software/README.md

 # resources: on deploying software
-It's all in the repo wiki...
+This repo is a wiki-based resource; please see the repo wiki.